gaelmotte/salesforce-sentry/README.md

 - capture runtime contexts (such as the user and eventual breadcrumbs)
 - publishes an internal Pubsub Event.
-- A trigger Subscription with custom running user then processes and enriches with data or complex logic since we are not on the critical path anymore
+- A platform event trigger then processes and enriches with data or complex logic since we are not on the critical path anymore
 - sends it to Sentry ingest endpoint and stores the result

 I tried to stick to the https://develop.sentry.dev/sdk/unified-api/ spec as much as i could.